edgexfoundry/edgex-docs/docs_src/microservices/core/data/details/DataRetention.md

 # Core Data - Data Retention and Persistent Caps

 !!! edgey "EdgeX 4.0"
-    Enhance the original design in EdgeX 4.0, the Core Data service purge events by specified auto event source and retention policy.
+    Enhance the original design in EdgeX 4.0, the Core Data service purges events by specified auto event source and retention policy.

 ## Overview